projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 ### Value

 If you are already using flannel for networking, it is easy to migrate to {{site.prodname}}'s native VXLAN networking.
-After migration, you can consider other {{site.prodname}} networking options like IP-in-IP or BGP peering.
-Either way, you automatically get {{site.prodname}} advanced network policy features.
+After migration, you can take advantage of {{site.prodname}}'s more flexible {{site.prodname}} IPAM and advanced network policy features.

 ### Concepts